Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-questionanswering/migration_guide.md

 ## General changes

 The modern Question Answering client library provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as
-- using the new [`azure-identity`][identity_readme] library to share a single authentication approach between clients
+- using the new [azure-identity][identity_readme] library to share a single authentication approach between clients
 - a unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries

 ### Package and namespaces

 Package names and the namespace root for the modern Azure Cognitive Services client libraries for Python have changed.
-Each will follow the pattern `azure.ai.[Services]` where the legacy clients followed the pattern `azure.cognitiveservices.[services]`.
+Each will follow the pattern `azure.ai.[services]` where the legacy clients followed the pattern `azure.cognitiveservices.[services]`.
 This provides a quick and accessible means to help understand, at a glance, whether you are using the modern or legacy clients.

 In the case of Question Answering, the modern client libraries have packages and namespaces that begin with `azure.ai.language.questionanswering` and were released beginning with version 1.
 The legacy client libraries have packages and namespaces that begin with `azure.cognitiveservices.knowledge.qnamaker` and a version of 0.3.0 or below.